Black Female Leadership Development Institute (BFLDI)

-The Black Female Leadership Development Institute is a program that brings African American young women in grades 9 through 12 or ages 13 to 17, together to participate in an institute, increasing their educational and leadership opportunities.
-Students will improve practical skills such as networking, communication and leadership in order to have an impact on local, national and global communities.
-BFLDI is a multi-faceted program that encapsulates dynamic workshops, and student discussion groups.
-The students will be offered a wide-range of already existing Urban League programs including STEAM-related content in our Tech U suite and financial empowerment.
+The Black Female Leadership Development Institute is a program designed for African American women, in grades 9 through 12, to increase their educational and leadership opportunities.
+Students develop skills such as networking, communication, advocacy and leadership so that they may influence local, national and global communities.
+BFLDI is a multi-faceted program that is comprised of dynamic workshops, peer collaboration to addresses social change, and student discussion groups.

 ELIGIBILITY REQUIREMENTS & PROGRAM COST

 Student must be ages 13 to 17 years old and enrolled in high school.
 The Program is FREE due to the generous support of donors.

 WHAT GIRLS GAIN FROM OUR PROGRAM:

 - Personal Brand Marketing & Social Media Etiquette

 - Health & Wellness

 - Professional Development & Networking